gorenje/millieons.org/about.md

 *The point is not that it's read, the point is that it gets written.*

 Thoughts and dissonance by [Gregorius Rippenstein](https://gregorius.rippenstein.art).

+*For a long time I listened, Now I am speaking.*